acoupi/acoupi/docs/explanation/system.md

 ## 3. Orchestration

 Upon deployment initiation, _acoupi_ invokes the necessary steps to prepare the device for program execution.
-It utilizes [Celery](https://docs.celeryq.dev/en/stable/index.html) as the framework to execute and schedule tasks.
+It utilises [Celery](https://docs.celeryq.dev/en/stable/index.html) as the framework to execute and schedule tasks.
-_acoupi_ initializes Celery workers and starts executing the Celery app defined within the current _acoupi_ program.
+_acoupi_ initialises Celery workers and starts executing the Celery app defined within the current _acoupi_ program.
 Simultaneously, [systemd](https://systemd.io/) is employed to install _acoupi_ as a system service, ensuring automatic restarts in case of failures or system reboots.

 ### Celery App